A. God’s promise to Abram.

 4. (7-9) God appears to Abram in Canaan.

-Then the Lord appeared to Abram and said, “To your descendants I will give this land.”
-And there he built an altar to the Lord, who had appeared to him.
-And he moved from there to the mountain east of Bethel, and he pitched his tent with Bethel on the west and Ai on the east; there he built an altar to the Lord and called on the name of the Lord.
+Then the LORD appeared to Abram and said, “To your descendants I will give this land.”
+And there he built an altar to the LORD, who had appeared to him.
+And he moved from there to the mountain east of Bethel, and he pitched his tent with Bethel on the west and Ai on the east; there he built an altar to the LORD and called on the name of the LORD.
 So Abram journeyed, going on still toward the South.

 i.
 Christians have an altar also (Hebrews 13:10).
 We meet with God at our own place where we remember the sacrifice Jesus made for sin (Ephesians 5:2), where we submit to God as living sacrifices (Romans 12:1), and where we offer the sacrifice of praise (Hebrews 13:15).

 d.
-He pitched his tent: Even in the land God gave him, Abram never lived in a house - he lived in a tent.
+He pitched his tent: Even in the land God gave him, Abram never lived in a house – he always lived in a tent.
 Tents are the home of those who are just passing through and do not put down permanent roots.

 i.
 We too are to live like tent-dwellers, as pilgrims on this earth (1 Peter 2:11).
 We should live as people who have their permanent dwelling place in heaven, not on earth.
 Too many Christians want to build mansions on earth and think they would be happy with tents in heaven.